 An old Southern favorite, native from Arkansas to Oklahoma and Texas.
-Fast growth to 60 ft. tall and 40 ft. wide (though often smaller), with spreading, open habit.
+Fast growth to 60 feet tall and 40 feet wide (though often smaller), with spreading, open habit.
 Orange-brown, fissured bark.
 Wood is very hard, orange in color, and highly resistant to rot.
-Glossy, medium green leaves are oval and pointed, to 5 in. long.
+Glossy, medium green leaves are oval and pointed, to 5 inches long.
 Young branches are thorny, mature ones less so.
-If a male tree is present, female trees may bear inedible, 4-in.-wide fruit that resembles bumpy, yellow-green oranges and is prized for holiday decorations.
+If a male tree is present, female trees may bear inedible, 4 inches-wide fruit that resembles bumpy, yellow-green oranges and is prized for holiday decorations.

 Withstands heat, cold, wind, and almost any kind of soilacid or alkaline, wet or dry, fertile or terrible.
 Easy to transplant; easy to propagate by seed or cuttings.
 Makes a good windbreak or informal screen and is often planted in hedgerows.
 If people will be walking or sitting beneath the tree, always plant a male selection: A heavy, hard fruit falling from a high branch can knock a person silly.
 Two thornless male selections are worth seeking out.
 'White Shield' features beautiful, lustrous, dark green leaves and grows especially rapidly, up to 5 feet per year.
 'Wichita' forms an upright, spreading tree with a dense canopy.